sujanmamidi/Pop-Seq/README.md

 The first awk code reads a vcf file (SNP from bulks) and determines the site type.
 The output is then read into R to create a distribution using sliding windows either for all sites or specific set or based on delta (difference in frequencies of the two bulks)

 ### Step 1: Determine SNP Type \n
-Uncompressed file : cat my.vcf | awk -f identifySnpTypePools.awk > my.vcf.sitetype.
+Uncompressed file : cat my.vcf | awk -f identifySnpTypePools.awk > my.vcf.sitetype
 bz2 compressed file : bzip2 -dck my.vcf.bz2 | awk -f identifySnpTypePools.awk > my.vcf.sitetype

 ### Step 2:read the awk input from previous awk step